-Homelessness in Maryland worsens during COVID-19 pandemic | WTOP
+Homelessness in Maryland Worsens During COVID-19 Pandemic | WTOP

 “It’s really difficult to tell a woman you have to go find a job during a pandemic with two small children who are out of school,” said Ott.
 “Child care is a huge issue with a lot of our tenants.
 Most of them are people who are used to working … and they want to go back to work, but what are they supposed to do with their children?”

-Executive Director Beth Benner at the Women’s Housing Coalition in Baltimore said having children makes it more complicated to get back on your feet.
+Executive Director Beth Benner at the Women’s Housing Coalition in Baltimore said having children makes it more complicated for women to get back on their feet.
 On top of the economic issues and mental health or physical issues, they also need to juggle keeping their kids in school while making them feel stabilized and loved.

 While most of their clients are women and single mothers, 85-95% of their clients at any time are people of color, Benner said.